jamestiotio/compstruct-vscode/README.md

 -   TMSim is a Turing Machine simulator.

 ## Features

-Currently available features:

 -   [x] Syntax Highlighting
 -   [x] Code Navigation (Folding)
 -   [x] Code Formatting (Comment Toggling, Auto-Indentation, Bracket-Matching, Bracket-Autoclosing & Bracket-Autosurrounding)
 -   [x] Snippet Completion (Auto Code Completion)
 -   [x] One click to run current file in JSim/BSim (.jar files have to be in same directory as currently open file)

-Features in the works:

--   [ ] Semantic Highlighting
--   [ ] Linting (Syntax & Style Error Checking)
--   [ ] Refactoring
--   [ ] Debugging
--   [ ] IntelliSense (Hover Information, Parameter Info, Auto-Completion & Content Assist)
--   [ ] Code Navigation (Definition Jumps)
--   [ ] Language Configuration

-You can request for more features by submitting an issue!

-Feel free to also contribute via submitting a pull request!
-For contributors, please check the included tool documentations in the [`docs`](https://github.com/jamestiotio/compstruct-vscode/tree/main/docs) folder for your reference when further developing this extension!

 ## Requirements